 CDOR.
 A putative class action alleging manipulation of the Canadian Dealer Offered Rate (CDOR) is pending in the SDNY.
-On 14 March 2019, the court granted defendants' motions to dismiss .the amended complaint, dismissing all actions against Deutsche Bank.
+On 14 March 2019, the court granted defendants' motions to dismiss the amended complaint, dismissing all claims against Deutsche Bank.
+Plaintiff has filed a notice of appeal.

 Bank Bill Swap Rate Claims.
 On 16 August 2016, a putative class action was filed in the U.S. District Court for the Southern District of New York against Deutsche Bank and other defendants, bringing claims based on alleged collusion and manipulation in connection with the Australian Bank Bill Swap Rate ("BBSW") on behalf of persons and entities that engaged in US-based transactions in BBSW-linked financial instruments from 2003 through the date on which the effects of the alleged unlawful conduct ceased.
 The complaint alleges that the defendants, among other things, engaged in money market transactions intended to influence the BBSW fixing, made false BBSW submissions, and used their control over BBSW rules to further the alleged misconduct.
 An amended complaint was filed on 16 December 2016.
 On 26 November 2018, the court partially granted defendants' motions to dismiss the amended complaint, dismissing all claims against Deutsche Bank.
-On 4 March 2019, the court granted plaintiffs permission to file a second amended complaint.
+On 3 April 2019, the plaintiffs filed a second amended complaint.
+The defendants moved to dismiss on 20 May 2019, and plaintiffs submitted their opposition on 8 July 2019.

-Investigations into Referral Hiring Practices and Certain Business Relationships
+Investigations Into Referral Hiring Practices and Certain Business Relationships